19hours/sg-statutes/Acts/Legal Profession Act.md

 77\.—(1) No solicitor shall —

-(a) wilfully and knowingly act as agent in any legal proceeding of whatsoever kind or in any matter which under this Act can be done only by a solicitor who has in force a practising certificate for any unauthorised person;
+(a) wilfully and knowingly act as agent for any unauthorised person in any legal proceeding of whatsoever kind or in any matter which under this Act can be done only by a solicitor who has in force a practising certificate;

 (b) permit his name to be made use of in any such proceeding or matter upon the account or for the profit of any unauthorised person; or